 EU Blue Card – it is a permit that allows highly skilled workers from Non-EU/EEA counties to live and work in Germany for a duration of up to 4 years.

 However, sometimes it could be hard to find an employer, who is ready to pay such as a high salary.
-The shortage salary applies for such a profession like doctors, engineers natural scientists, mathematicians, and IT specialists.
+The shortage salary applies for such a profession as doctors, engineers natural scientists, mathematicians, and IT specialists.
 Not many of these vacancies are offered in English in Germany.

 EU Blue Card Benefits

 EU Blue Card was inspired by Green Card from the USA, but in my opinion, it is much better and perspective for appliers.
-Here some exceptional advantages:
+Here are some exceptional advantages:

 - Equal work and salary conditions to national citizens